Douglas Epps, Ph.D., MSW

 Biography

 I received a dual BA in Social Work and Psychology and a Masters in Social Work from the University of Washington, Tacoma.
-I then spent several years in the Bay Area earning my PhD in Social Work from the University of California, Berkeley, before returning to the 253.
+I then spent several years in the Bay Area earning my PhD in Social Work from the University of California, Berkeley, before returning to the Puget Sound.

 As a Tacoma native, the PNW is a part of me.
-I am in this role because I have a deep appreciation for the field of social work and the practitioners who dedicate their careers to improving people’s lives day in and day out.
+I am in this role because I have a deep appreciation for the field of social work and the practitioners who dedicate their careers to improving people’s lives every day.
 I’m grateful for the opportunity to support the next generation of social workers, in and out of the classroom, and to be engaged in the community I’ve always called home.

 I also care deeply about my field of research.
 My dissertation used a survey experiment with a representative sample of the American electorate to learn how an inclusive messaging strategy centered on unity and fairness may influence eligible voters’ attitudes about immigration detention, community-based alternatives, and mobilizing collective action to support more humane migration management methods.